Real-World data for a safer, smarter DC

 Ideal contestants will have products and services that leverage technologies such as CCTV, LiDAR, computer vision, intelligent video analytics, and advanced data processing.

-The AVO Challenge will be open to:
+The AVO Zone Challenge will be open to:

 • For-profit companies